 The leaves of the hornwort plant are formed in the form of whorls (6-12 in number).
 The leaves are present as a small outgrowth from the stem up to the top part of the plant.

 Now here’s the interesting part, Hornwort doesn’t have any roots.
 So no matter how you trim or cut the plant from any part, it will tend to grow.
 Hence, there’s no hard and fast rule regarding how you should trim the hornwort plant.

-For trimming and pruning, you can use the typical aquarium plant trimming tools like this one (available on Amazon).
+For trimming and pruning, you can use the typical aquarium plant trimming tools.

 Or else you can also pinch the plant if you don’t prefer using any aquascaping tools.